JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-gap-analysis.md

 ![](../assets/compliance-gaps.png)

 Each query in a saved question has a property to indicate whether the results from the query are good, bad, unknown, or informative.
-You can configure this property in the
-J1Query Language app UI or via the J1 API.
+You can configure this property in the J1Query Language UI or via the J1 API.

-At the API level, this is set with the `resultsAre` property.
+At the API level, this value is set with the `resultsAre` property.
 For example:

 ```yaml
 - id: managed-question-access-password-policy